johndeverall/BehaviourCoder/docs/index.md

 layout: home
 ---

-Welcome to the simple behaviour coder.
+Welcome to the Simple Behaviour Coder.
 This software is a visual behaviour coder, a type of video analyzer that allows researchers, consultants or educators to observe and analyze behaviour from pre-recorded videos.

 [Here is an example](https://www.nytimes.com/2014/11/18/science/more-evidence-birds-can-count.html) of the type of project where this software has been useful.